Dooders/.github/docs/Agency.md

 - **Information Processing Capacity**: How much information the entity can process within a given time frame, which could be measured in bits for computational systems.
 - **Autonomy Level**: The degree of independence the entity has from external inputs in its decision-making process, potentially quantifiable by examining the ratio of internally generated actions versus externally triggered responses.

 Defining agency in this manner provides a concrete, observable framework that applies across both biological organisms and artificial systems, allowing for empirical study and comparison.
-It shifts the focus from abstract philosophical considerations to tangible, measurable attributes and behaviors, facilitating a more scientific exploration of agency in the physical and informational dimensions.
+It shifts the focus from abstract philosophical considerations to tangible, measurable attributes and behaviors, facilitating a more scientific exploration of agency in the physical and digital dimensions.

 ## Observe